The Jeep Wrangler 4xe Is the Least Fuel-Efficient Plug-in Hybrid SUV on the Market

 What are the specifics of the Jeep Wrangler 4xe?

 Jeep lists the Jeep Wrangler 4xe as having a starting MSRP of 54,595, and it has a lot to offer.
 The Wrangler 4xe maintains the aesthetics of its gas-powered predecessors with a rugged, outdoorsy exterior perfect for offroading escapades.

 Edmunds lists the four-wheel eight-speed model as providing 375 horsepower at 470 lb-ft of torque for an enjoyable ride.
 It also has a 3,500 lb towing capacity and 1,280 lb payload for outdoor adventures.
-The Wrangler 4xe also has a weather-resistant interior and a drain valve making cleaning a breeze after a day on muddy terrain.
+The Wrangler 4xe also has a weather-resistant interior and a drain valve, making cleaning a breeze after a day on muddy terrain.

-The Jeep Wrangler 4xe has 12 exciting colors to choose from and many upgrades available.
+The Jeep Wrangler 4xe has 12 exciting colors and many upgrades available.
 Different hard and soft roof options are available for an additional fee, as well as heated seats and mirrors.
 The standard Alpine audio system is upgradeable to include a sound bar and subwoofers.
 Other safety, weather, and entertainment upgrades are also available.

 Fuel economy ratings of the Jeep Wrangler 4xe